 What's more fun than taking the kids for a nature hike on a warm fall day?
 While you're out, have them search for the prettiest fall leaves you can frame, then include them in a wall grouping with printed seasonal sayings.
-See 8 more easy ways to deck out your walls for fall.
+See 8 more easy ways to deck out your walls for fall below.

 Stack a Pumpkin Topiary

 Just a few materials and less than 30 minutes are all you and the kids need to create an elegant pumpkin topiary that will last throughout the fall season.
-Get stacking with our step-by-step instructions.

 Make a Chain of Thanks

 Turn giving thanks into a game.
 Print out our free template, attach to twine and ask your guests to anonymously write down what they're thankful for then take turns reading the sentiments aloud during dinner and guessing who wrote them.
-Get step-by-step instructions for creating the paper chain.

-Craft a Glittering Banner
+Or, Craft a Glittering Banner

 Kids love glitter (really, who doesn't?) but it can be messy, making these glammed-up chipboard letters a great project for older children.
-Craft your own with our step-by-step instructions.

-Square Corn Husk Wreath
+Make a Square Corn Husk Wreath

 Buck round-wreath tradition and mix it up this year with a square wreath made by cutting florist foam into a window-frame shape then covering the foam with raffia and mini Indian corn.
-Get step-by-step instructions.